Chai Frappuccino

 • Homemade Frappuccino base syrup: This is key to making Frappuccinos just like Starbucks.
 Make a batch of this first.

-• Tazo Chai Latte Concentrate: This store-bought chai concentrate is tasty.
-If you like the chai latte at Starbucks, you’ll love this since it tastes exactly the same.
+• Tazo Chai Latte Concentrate: If you like the chai latte at Starbucks, you’ll love this since it tastes exactly the same.

-• Milk: Use whole milk for a creamier drink but you can use any milk you like.
+• Milk: I like using whole milk for a creamier drink but you can use any milk you like, including plant-based.

-• Heavy cream: This is used to make the whipped cream.
+• Heavy cream: This is to make the whipped cream.

 • Vanilla syrup: This flavors and sweetens the whipped cream.
 Use store-bought or homemade vanilla syrup.